rishidakshbansal2004-create/ModeShift/README.md

 ---

-*Built by Rishi Bansal — Computer Science undergraduate at IIIT Kottayam, specializing in Generative AI and Prompt Engineering.*
+*Built by Rishi Bansal — Computer Science undergraduate at IIIT Kottayam, specializing in Generative AI, RAG pipelines, and AI Agents.*